FPMedia/codecapsules-docs/docs/reference/migrating-a-database-with-code-capsules.md

 # Migrating a Database with Code Capsules

-This guide will walk you through performing database migrations using an Express app and a MySQL data capsule.
+This guide will walk you through performing database migrations using an Express app and a MySQL Data Capsule.

 You might find our [guide to setting up a MySQL Data Capsule](https://codecapsules.io/docs/reference/set-up-mysql-data-capsule/) and our [creating an Express application with Code Capsules](https://codecapsules.io/docs/tutorials/game-catalogue-with-nodejs-and-mysql/) tutorial helpful.